cmstas/run3-vbsvvh/preselection/README.md

 # Preselection Framework

 C++ framework for VBS VVH preselection using RDataFrame.
+The paths provided in this README assume you are running on the UAF cluster.

 ## Directory Structure